zihzhan/microsoft-graph-docs/concepts/webhooks-outlook-authz.md

 ```

 A few things to note about this type of notification:
-- The `"lifecycleEvent": "dataResyncRequired"` field designates this as a signal about missed notifications..
+- The `"lifecycleEvent": "dataResyncRequired"` field designates this as a signal about missed notifications.
-- The notification does not contain any information about a specific resource, because it is not related to a resource change, but to the subscription state
+- The notification does not contain any information about a specific resource, because it is not related to a resource change, but to the subscription state.
 - `value` is an array, so multiple signals may be batched together, the same as for resource notifications.
 You should process each notification in the batch, and react to it.

 ### Action to take